civilKaos82/quad-ruby-meets-samuel-beckett-challenge/README.md

 # Stage Directions for Quad

 ## Summary
-[Samuell Beckett](http://en.wikipedia.org/wiki/Samuel_Beckett) was a Nobel-prize-winning author, poet, and playwright.
+[Samuel Beckett](http://en.wikipedia.org/wiki/Samuel_Beckett) was a Nobel-prize-winning author, poet, and playwright.
 In 1981 Beckett wrote and broadcast his play *[Quad](http://en.wikipedia.org/wiki/Quad_%28play%29)*.
 There are four actors in the play, each dressed in a colored robe:  white, blue, red, and yellow.
 The set consists of a small square stage.
 The stage begins empty.
-Then the first actors enters.
+Then the first actor enters.
 As the play progresses, actors enter and exit one at a time.
 But the stage directions have an interesting property: each combination of actors appears on the stage once and only once throughout the play, and the play ends once the final actor is on the stage.

 We're going to write a `quad_stage_directions` method which takes as its input an array of unique actors and returns a list of stage directions to create a *Quad*-like play with those actors.
 Rather than reporting on who entered or who left, we'll report on who is on the stage at that moment in time.